-Bipolar disorder disrupts everyday life.
+How does Bipolar Disorder affect everyday life?
 It affects both the person suffering and the loved ones helping them cope.
 Bipolar Disorder constitutes severe depressive episodes and mania.
 This causes intense emotional instability.
-Substance abuse and anxiety can further complicate bipolar disorder.
-Our staff at Clear Recovery Center can help.
+Substance abuse and anxiety can further complicate this mental health disorder.
+At Clear Recovery Center, our bipolar disorder treatment near Los Angeles can help.
 We’ll create a treatment plan so your loved one can live a stable and fulfilling life.

 Two trademarks of bipolar disorder are: